Chloe Kim wins second straight halfpipe gold medal with dominant opening run

 She made friends with whom she had things in common other than snowboarding.
 She learned it was okay to take time off.
 And when she came back, she still wanted to compete, taking motivation from the belief that she could push snowboarding to new heights.

-Her second gold will be easier to handle this time around.
+Her second gold will be easier to handle.

 “I am more prepared this time.
-Luckily, it was a learning experience the last time, but I think now that I’ve grown up a little more, and I understand boundaries, and I have an amazing therapist,” she said.
+Luckily, it was a learning experience the last time, but I think now I’ve grown up a little more, and I understand boundaries, and I have an amazing therapist,” she said.
 “So I think it’ll make the journey a lot more doable for me.”